Nuitka/NUITKA-Utilities/README.md

 -----
 ## exe-merger.py
 Yet another script to merge two folders with binaries.
-Should be used when `make.exe.py` refuses to merge compilation output because of "incompatible" files.
+Can be used if `exe-maker.py` refuses to merge compilation output because of "incompatible" binaries.

 This script can resolve all "incompatibility" situations via a "force-mode" merge.
 In this case source files overwrite same-named files in the target.

-> If you want to exercise greater care, you can first try to either compress or decompress both, source and target folders and then try the merge again.
+> If you want to exercise greater care, you can first try to compress or decompress both, source and target folders repeatedly and then use this script again:
+>
+> * after first decompression, UPX will **not re-instate** binary equality with the original file.
+But after another round of compression / decompression, results will remain stable and you should be able to successfully merge them.

 You will finally have a merged target folder, which you then again can (de-) compress as required.